kmkr/splendid-nudibranch/content.md

 Location		Perhentian Besar, Malaysia
 Tags			2015
 Latin			Carcharhinus melanopterus
-Description		Patrolling the shallows, half a dozen or so juvenile blacktips are using the safe nursing grounds outside a small beach on Perhentians to practice the skill of hunting.
+Description		Patrolling the shallows, half a dozen or so juvenile blacktips are using the safe nursing grounds outside a small beach on the island Perhentian Besar to practice the skill of hunting.

 DSC09919.jpg